brekmeuris/DrMZ.jl/README.md

 The operator neural networks were implemented based on the structure presented by Lu Lu et al. (2020).

-Lu, L., Jin, P., & Karniadakis, G. E. (2019).
-Deeponet: Learning nonlinear operators for identifying differential equations based on the universal approximation theorem of operators. arXiv preprint arXiv:1910.03193.
+Lu, L., Jin, P., & Karniadakis, G. E. (2020).
+DeepONet: Learning nonlinear operators for identifying differential equations based on the universal approximation theorem of operators. arXiv preprint arXiv:1910.03193v3.